AlexandruIca/Stuff/index.md

 * [My Tutorial and Take on C++20 Coroutines](https://www.scs.stanford.edu/~dm/blog/c++-coroutines.html) - Also implements some useful abstractions
 * [Coroutines Intro](https://blog.panicsoftware.com/coroutines-introduction/) - A more general intro to coroutines, for example explains difference between stackless and stackful coroutines
 * [Deep Dive Into C++ Coroutines](https://lewissbaker.github.io/) - Basically all there is to know about coroutines
+* [Parameter Passing in C and C++](https://wolchok.org/posts/parameter-passing/) - Deep dive into how the compiler generates code when passing parameters

 ### CPP Ideas
 * [Event Listener for GUI Lib - C++](https://codereview.stackexchange.com/questions/98564/event-listener-implementation)